A Crime of the Second Degree in New Jersey

 What is a Second Degree Crime and What Penalties are You Facing?

 A second degree crime or crime of the second degree is a serious offense in New Jersey.
 On the spectrum of indictable offenses, which are like felonies in other states, a second degree crime is the second-most serious.
-As a result, the potential punishments for a second degree crime include thousands in fines and a lengthy prison sentence.
+As a result, the potential punishments for a second degree crime include thousands in fines and a lengthy prison sentence (5-10 years in jail).
+In addition, if your offense is considered violent, then you will be sentenced under the No Early Release Act (known as “NERA”) and must serve 85% of your prison term before being released on parole.
 If you have been charged with a second degree crime in New Jersey, it is highly advisable to seek knowledgeable legal counsel as soon as possible.
 Our Morris County criminal defense attorneys are always available to explain the charges in your case and the options you may have to reach a successful resolution.
 Simply contact us anytime at (908) 336-5008 or online for a free consultation.
 You can also read on to learn more about second degree crimes in New Jersey.

 Second Degree Crime Penalties: Jail, Fines, Felony Conviction